 What These Blood Tests Cannot Do

-Caution remains necessary.
+Still, caution is necessary.
 These tests do not guarantee an autism diagnosis.
-They only indicate higher possibilities.
+They only point to higher possibilities.

-Several factors that could also influence autism development are not fully captured by current tests:
+In addition, several factors that could influence autism development are not fully captured by current tests:

 - Maternal nutrition